derjohn/fluent-plugin-remote-syslog/README.md

 * hostname: hostname to be set for syslog messages
 * remove_tag_prefix: remove tag prefix for tag placeholder.
 * tag_key: use the field specified in tag_key from record to set the syslog key
+* tag_maxlen: Truncate the key value to that number.
+Defaults to 32, because to to RFC.
+Might work with longer tags, depending on the syslog implementation.
 * facility: Syslog log facility
 * severity: Syslog log severity
 * use_record: Use severity and facility from record if available